 Sources: Whole grain rice, sunflower seeds, figs, chia seeds, beans, oats, raisins, wheat, hemp seeds, Brazil nut, legumes, cacao, onions, and seaweed.

-Essential for muscle growth, growth in kids, provides nitrogen to adults, moderates insulin levels, treat depression.
+Essential for muscle growth, growth in kids, provides nitrogen to adults treat depression.

 Sources: Peas, whole grain rice, seaweed, turnip green, kidney beans, avocados, dates, apples, olives, bananas, raisins, sunflower seeds, sesame seeds.